madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if user passed zero amount in;
    - ✅ should fail if user put a wrong route;
    - ✅ should fail if too high price impact;
+   - ❌ should fail if too few swaps;
    - ✅ should swap FA1.2 token to TEZ;
    - ✅ should swap FA2 token to TEZ;
    - ✅ should swap TEZ to FA1.2 token;